SvenMichaelKlose/tunix/src/bin/lisp/README.md

 to the universe, compacts the heap and relocates all pointers.

-### (quit ?x): Return from error REPL.

-Returns from the REPL with an alternative result for the one that caused the error.

 ### (exit ?n): Exit program or interpreter with exit code.

 When called without arguments the program is stopped and control is returned to the top-level REPL.
 When called with a number that number is the exit code for the interpreter which will terminate immediately.

 ## Definitions